 ISAIAH 24 - The Apocalypse of Isaiah

 We know little about the actual life of the man Isaiah.
-The book of Isaiah gives scant detail about him, paying more attention to his prophecies and ministry than to himself.
+The book of Isaiah gives scant detail about him, paying more attention to his prophecies and ministry than to his biography.
 However, a few clues and tidbits of information are scattered throughout the Scriptures to give us an idea.

 Isaiah 1:1 reveals Isaiah is the son of Amoz (not to be confused with the prophet Amos).
 No brothers or sisters are given, nor is the name of Isaiah's mother.
 Isaiah 7 - 8, though, gives the names of the prophet's family.

 The Bible says Isaiah married a prophetess (8:3), though her name is not given.
 Gary V. Smith correctly points out we are not told if she was actually a prophetess, as none of her sayings or teachings are in the Bible, or, if this simply meant she married a prophet.
 In Isaiah 7:3 & 8:3 we are given the names of their two sons.

 The first son of Isaiah was named, Shear-Jashub, which meant "a remnant will return".
 The faithful remnant of God's people is a reoccurring theme in the book of Isaiah.
 His second son's name was, Maher-Shalal-Hash-Baz, which translates as, "quick to plunder, swift to spoil" (Is.
 8:3).
 This passage can be somewhat confusing, as a third child is mentioned in Isaiah 7:10-16.
 This child is not Isaiah's; and in fact many argue this is a prophecy of Christ's birth, though this interpretation has its critics.